MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/apac-ind-GST-troubleshooting-setoff-rule-error-transactions-on-voucher-not balance.md

     [![Setoff rules for sales tax hierarchies button on the Sales tax hierarchies designer page](./media/setoff-rule-error-Picture2.png)](./media/setoff-rule-error-Picture2.png)

-4. Determine whether the **Recoverable** and **Payable** nodes are well set, according to the setoff.
-If the nodes are well set, there might be a posting issue.
+4. Determine whether the **Recoverable** and **Payable** nodes are selected or no, according to the setoff.
+If the nodes are not marked as defined, there might be a posting issue.
 In this case, you should contact Microsoft.
-If the nodes aren't well set, edit the setoff rule.

     [![Recoverable and Payable nodes on the Setoff rules for sales tax hierarchies page](./media/setoff-rule-error-Picture3.png)](./media/setoff-rule-error-Picture3.png)